emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

         function("findPersonAtLocation", &findPersonAtLocation);
     }

-The JavaScript code needs not worry about lifetime management.
+The JavaScript code does not need to worry about lifetime management.

 .. code:: javascript

     var person = Module.findPersonAtLocation([10.2, 156.5]);
     console.log('Found someone!
 Their name is ' + person.name + ' and they are ' + person.age + ' years old');

-Advanced Class Concepts
+Advanced class concepts
 =======================

-Raw Pointers
+Raw pointers
 ------------

 Because raw pointers have unclear lifetime semantics, *embind* requires their use to be marked with ``allow_raw_pointers()``.